Vinyl, Composite, and Fiber Cement Siding

 Vinyl siding was the original replacement for wood siding.
 Vinyl had many benefits over wood but also a lot of shortcomings.
 In the past few decades the next generation of siding has produced engineered products that perform better than either wood or vinyl siding.
 There are many siding options to choose from.
 Two of the most popular types are composite siding products made from recyclable cellular material, and fiber cement siding that is a composite material made of cellulose fibers, sand, and cement.

-Overall cellular composite and fiber cement siding are more durable and require less maintenance than wood and vinyl siding.
+What is the Difference Between Cellular Composite and Fiber Cement Siding?Overall cellular composite and fiber cement siding are more durable and require less maintenance than wood and vinyl siding.
 There are some key differences between these two siding types.
 These differences will vary depending on the quality of individual products, but the information below is a good starting point.

 AppearanceWhile only wood can have the true wood appearance, both siding types have a more natural look than most vinyl products.
 Fiber cement siding is heavier and does not have the plastic look of most cellular composite products.
 However, this weight can also make the fiber cement siding harder to work with.
 The rigidity of the fiber cement also behaves like wood following the contours of the house and requiring calk and showing the occasional nail head.
 To some, this helps give fiber cement a more authentic feel while others prefer the seamless features of interlocking composite siding.

 InstallationOverall, cellular composite siding requires less work than fiber cement types.
 Because of its composition, fiber cement is heavier and requires diamond blades for cutting.
 It may also create crystalline silica dust when cut.
 When the product is cut in the field, the edges need to be treated with an edge coater.
 Because fiber cement siding can be affected by prolonged moisture, it can not be installed to grade like some cellular composites.
 Most cellular composite siding types behave similarly to wood and have a high strength to weight ratio which makes it easier to load onto scaffolding.
 As a Low-VOC product, composite siding emits fewer harmful particles.
 Its moisture resistant properties also allow some composite siding types to be installed to grade.

 PerformanceThe main advantage fiber cement siding has over wood, vinyl, and many composite products is fire resistance.
 Fiber cement siding is non-combustible and can survive direct fire contact with minimal damage.
 In moisture resistance, cellular composites can perform better.
 Because fiber cement requires an impermeable seal to repel moisture, it can be susceptible to long water damage if there is damage to the product surface.
 Both types of siding have good color fast options and fiber cement siding can be painted.
 Under extreme conditions composite siding products can expand, buckle, and crack more than fiber cement products.

-Exterior Siding BrandsGR Mitchell is proud to carry Everlast® advanced composite side, the Celect® cellular composite siding by Royal® and we are the James Hardie siding products dealer in Lancaster and Central PA.
+Exterior Siding BrandsGR Mitchell is proud to carry Everlast® advanced composite side, Diamond Kote® pre-finished engineered wood siding, Celect® cellular composite siding by Royal® and we are the James Hardie siding products dealer in Lancaster and Central PA.
 We also carry a full line of vinyl siding projects.

 Everlast®Advanced Composite Siding